get951753/liveu_stats_bot/README.md

 If your LiveU is online and ready you'll see this in chat:
 > ChatBot: LiveU Online and Ready

-If your LiveU is online, streaming but not using NGINX you'll see this in chat:
+If your LiveU is online, streaming but not using NGINX or SRT you'll see this in chat:
 > ChatBot: WiFi: 2453 Kbps, USB1: 2548 Kbps, USB2: 2328 Kbps, Ethernet: 2285 Kbps, Total LRT: 7000 Kbps

 If your LiveU is online, streaming and you're using NGINX you'll see this in chat:
 > ChatBot: WiFi: 2453 Kbps, USB1: 2548 Kbps, USB2: 2328 Kbps, Ethernet: 2285 Kbps, Total LRT: 7000 Kbps, RTMP: 6000 Kbps

+If your LiveU is online, streaming and you're using SRT you'll see this in chat:
+> ChatBot: WiFi: 2453 Kbps, USB1: 2548 Kbps, USB2: 2328 Kbps, Ethernet: 2285 Kbps, Total LRT: 7000 Kbps, SRT: 6000 Kbps

 `Please note: if one of your connections is offline it will NOT show up at all in the stats.`